-The following will guide how the General Fund Reserve should be used:
+The following will guide how reserves should be used:

-- Use the General Fund Reserve to phase into fiscal distress periods gradually, focusing on maintaining the Board's priorities. - 2.
-To the extent possible, use the General Fund Reserve as the last resort to balance the County Budget. - 3.
-To the extent possible, the spending down of the General Fund Reserve should not exceed \$6 million a year.
+- 1. Use the General Fund reserve to phase into fiscal distress periods gradually, focusing on maintaining the Board's priorities. - 2.
+To the extent possible, use the General Fund reserve as the last resort to balance the County Budget. - Keep a minimum General Fund reserve balance at the GFOA recommended 5% of the total budget at all times.
+To the extent possible, the spending down of General Fund reserve should not exceed \$6 million a year.